 • Are erroneously regarded as engaging in the illegal use of any controlled substance

 Courts have also generally treated alcoholism as a disability.
-This means that employers may ...
+This ...